 I’ve been an internet entrepreneur since 1997.
 I co-founded the Apple Music Group in 1995, worked at N2K (one of the first online music companies), co-founded MyPlay (pioneer of the digital music locker), and was COO/CEO of eMusic for five years.
 Now, I’m a Partner at Venrock in NYC focused on investing and helping build early stage internet and digital media companies.
 My areas of investment focus include ad tech, social/mobile media, consumer services, web services, ecommerce, big data, SaaS and anything else hugely exciting and disruptive.
-I am on the board of Media6Degrees, Smartling, Dollar Shave Club, Singly and Crunchyroll and I led our investment in Klout.
+I am on the board of Dstillery (fka Media6Degrees), Smartling, and Dollar Shave Club, and I led our investments in Klout and Burner.
+I oversaw our investment in Crunchyroll (acquired by The Chernin Group).
 Follow my tweets at @pakman.

 On this blog, I aim to cover various topics related to technology startups, entrepreneurship and the changes in the media industry.
 I like to chronicle the various machinations of incumbent media companies as they attempt to adapt to the massive disruption forced upon them by technology.
 I very much enjoy the process of meeting entrepreneurs and discussing the exciting challenges of building disruptive companies.
 I hope you will contact me.